VirgilSecurity/virgil-iotkit/README.md

 ## Introduction
 [Virgil Security](https://virgilsecurity.com) provides a set of APIs for adding security to any application and devices.

 Virgil IoTKit is a C library for connecting IoT devices to Virgil IoT Security PaaS.
-IoTKit helps you easily add security to your IoT devices at any lifecycle stage for secure provisioning and authenticating devices, secure updating firmware and trust chain, and for secure exchanging messages using any transport protocols.
+IoTKit helps you easily add security to your IoT devices at any lifecycle stage for secure provisioning and authenticating devices, secure updating firmware and trustlists, and for secure exchanging messages using any transport protocols.

 ## Content
 - [Features](#features)